TheAngryByrd/dotnet-mono/README.md

 Because I really like `dotnet watch` and wanted to run mono apps with it.

 ## How

+*Now* this tool will attempt to resolve `FrameworkPathOverride` for you.
+If these defaults don't work (because of specific folder paths) you can still used the workaround below.

 To workaround https://github.com/dotnet/sdk/issues/335 you'll need to  set `FrameworkPathOverride` environment variable to use .net framework assemblies installed by mono

   Find where `.../mono/4.5/mscorlib.dll` is on your machine and set `FrameworkPathOverride` as an environment variable